-Although bats provide benefits by feeding on insects, they also can carry diseases to humans and other animals.
-You can greatly minimize the risk of disease transmission by never handling bats, not breathing dust from bat droppings, and vaccinating your dogs and cats against rabies.
+Although bats provide benefits by feeding on insects, they can also carry diseases to humans and other animals.
+You can greatly minimize the risk of disease transmission by never handling bats, not breathing dust from bat droppings (called guano) and vaccinating your dogs and cats against rabies.
 It is very important to educate children never to touch a bat, dead or alive.

 Bats also create unsanitary conditions when their droppings and urine accumulate beneath roosts, creating odors and attracting insects.
 More information regarding bats and disease prevention is available from the Centers for Disease Control and Prevention.

 Rabies is a viral infection of the central nervous system that causes inflammation of the brain, and sometimes the spinal cord, in humans and other mammals.
 Once symptoms appear, the disease is almost always fatal.
 A rabies exposure requires contact with an open wound, abrasion, or mucous membrane—such as the eyes, nose, or mouth—and a rabid animal’s saliva or nervous tissue.
 Non-bite exposure to the virus is extremely rare, and no evidence exists of transmission through contact with urine or feces.